anton-selitskiy/SyncNet/README.md

 # SyncNet

-This repository contains the demo for the audio-to-video synchronisation network (SyncNet).
+This repository contains the copy from https://github.com/joonson/syncnet_python with additional automatic pipeline (main.py)

 Please cite the paper below if you make use of the software.